sdiehl/write-you-a-haskell/004_type_systems.md

 While this is a perfectly acceptable alternative definition, we are not going to go that route and instead restrict ourselves purely to the discussion of *static types*, in other words types which are known before runtime.
-Under this set of definitions many of so-called dynamically typed language often only have a single static type.
-For instance in Python all static types are subsumed by the ``PyObject`` and it is only at runtime that the tag ``PyTypeObject *ob_type`` is discriminated on to give rise to Python notion of "types".
+Under this set of definitions many so-called dynamically typed languages often only have a single static type.
+For instance in Python all static types are subsumed by the ``PyObject`` and it is only at runtime that the tag ``PyTypeObject *ob_type`` is discriminated on to give rise to the Python notion of "types".
 Again, this is not the kind of type we will discuss.
 The trade-offs that these languages make is that they often have trivial static semantics while the dynamics for the language are often exceedingly complicated.
 Languages like Haskell and OCaml are